Complete convergence theorem for a two-level contact process: Complete convergence

 \subsection{A helpful lemma}

-We use the graphical representation in a slightly different way.
-We pick a large $T>0$, and we run both the process of fleas $B_t$ and the dual process $B^T_t$ up to time $\frac T 2$.
-We denote this initial configuration by $\tilde{P}^{B, D, T}$, where $B=B_0$ and $D=B^T_0$ are the initial configurations.
+Leading to the proof of Theorem \ref{cc}, we use the graphical representation in a slightly different way.
+We pick a large $T>0$, two finite sets $B, D \subset \mathbb Z^d$, and we run the process of fleas $B^B_t$ and the dual process $B^{T,D} _s$ both up to time $\frac T 2$.

-The block construction for the dual process leads us to the following lemma.
+The block construction for the dual process leads us to the following lemma, which is key to the proof of Theorem \ref{cc}.